datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI03-metadata-formats-and-files.md

 if we are reading about data collection and processing methods which may be length and detailed to support reproducible workflows.

-We will briefly look at both structured and unstructured metadata formats, next.
+We will briefly look at both structured and unstructured (non-embedded) metadata formats, next.

 ## Structured Metadata - Introduction to EML